Backpacking Through the Baltics: A Conversation with Katie Matthews

 Is there anything that women specifically should know before they travel to your destination?

-For our entire trip, I felt very safe in the Baltic states, and we met several solo female travelers who echoed this sentiment.
+For our entire trip, I felt very safe.
+In the Baltic states, we met several solo female travelers who echoed this sentiment.
 Other than normal precautions and staying aware of your surroundings, I don’t think there’s anything in particular female travelers need to prepare for.